Skip to main content

 Migration performance

-There are many factors that can affect the performance of your migration.
+Many factors can affect the performance of your migration.

 ShareGate Migrate works between your migration source and your migration destination.
-What this means is that performance issues can come from either of these environments or even your workstation itself.
+This means that performance issues can come from either of these environments or your workstation itself.
 It is essential to troubleshoot all possible performance issues properly.

-See the Microsoft article, General migration performance guidance for more information.
+For more information, see the Microsoft article, General migration performance guidance.

 Assess your Environments

-The first step to assessing performance issues is to look at the SharePoint environments themselves.
+The first step to assessing performance issues is looking at the SharePoint environments.

 • Is your SharePoint Health Analyzer flagging critical issues?
 If so, these must be addressed before proceeding with your migration.